-Residents in Hilltop Hall and Oriskany may have one television per bedroom, not to exceed 42".
+Residents in Hilltop Hall may have one television per bedroom, not to exceed 42".
 Keurig coffee pots are not permitted in bedrooms in Oriskany or Hilltop and are provided in suite kitchens for resident use.
 Adirondack and Mohawk residents may have one Keurig unit per suite.

-Televisions and computer monitors in general must not be excessive in size or quantity and must be appropriate for the furniture they are placed on without the need of anchoring or mounting to the walls or furniture.
+Televisions and computer monitors must not be excessive in size or quantity and must be appropriate for the furniture they are placed on without the need for anchoring or mounting to the walls or furniture.